GM Lending Pool

 calculateHFAfterCollChange

-boolean argument to true if the change is a deposit or enabling an asset as collateral.
+function calculateHFAfterCollChange(ERC20 asset, address user, uint256 collAmount, bool collIncrease) public view returns (uint256)Calculates the Health Factor of a user after a collateral change.
+Set the collIncrease boolean argument to true if the change is a deposit or enabling an asset as collateral.
 Set to false when withdrawing a collateral asset or disabling it as collateral.
 The calculation occurs in a few steps:

-After the maximum borrowable value against the collateral value being adjusted is calculated (this becomesadjustedCollMaxBorrow
+After the maximum borrowable value against the collateral value being adjusted is calculated (this becomesadjustedCollMaxBorrow), the user's current borrowed value is calculated.
+If the currentBorrowValue is zero, then the new Health Factor is infinity.

-The resulting Health Factor after the collateral change is newMaxBorrowValue
+The resulting Health Factor after the collateral change is newMaxBorrowValue / currentBorrowValue.

 Parameters: